 Since early 2020, it seems just about everyone has an opinion on viruses, disease transmission and what should be done as a society, as a business owner, and as a private citizen.
-We here are Barton Associates are not healthcare workers, epidemiologists, or even medical students.
-We are just a group of engineers who believe in fact-based approaches to solving complex building design and operational issues.
+We here at Barton Associates are not healthcare workers, epidemiologists, or even medical students.
+We are a group of engineers who believe in fact-based approaches to solving complex building design and operational issues.
 The following article is part of a series intended to provide building owners the information needed to make an educated decision on how to approach facility air system design and operation in this new environment where airborne viruses change from something that few systems address, to the forefront of environmental systems.

 From a building design and operation standpoint, there are several ways to reduce the prevalence of airborne contaminants, and subsequently surface contamination.
 While occupant density, building use, housekeeping, and personal hygiene are all factors in the air quality of a facility, we are focusing on our area of expertise which is design, construction, and operation of building systems.
 The strategies covered here include:

 This issue focuses on mechanical filtration in HVAC air systems.
 Mechanical filtration is a key component to effective operation of an air system.
 Filters are intended to prevent large particles from attaching to heat transfer surfaces, reducing buildup on coils and maintaining heat transfer.
 Filters can arrest particles of sizes down to 0.3 microns or less, which is enough to capture a range of harmful substances, including some viruses and most bacteria.
 However, mechanical filtration comes at a significant operational cost with increased levels of filtration.
 As filtration increases, so does air resistance.
 As air resistance increases, so does the fan horsepower requirement.
 This typically means most facilities that were not designed for high levels of filtration may not be candidates for an increase in filtration level without upgrades to the equipment.